stefanodifrancesco/MelanoQ/README.md

 http.cors.allow-origin : "*"
 ```

-Install Postman for making REST calls to Elasticsearch https://www.postman.com/downloads/

-Download and install Node.js for your operating system from https://nodejs.org/en/download/

-## Run

 Clone the repository to a folder of your local host.

 Run Postman and import the MelanoQ.postman_collection.json file containing the REST calls to create the database.
+Execute all the imported REST calls in the order.

+## Running the application

+Run Elasticsearch

+Run Kibana, go to Management -> Saved objects -> Import, then choose the file Kibana_export.ndjson from the repository.

-Open a terminal window in this folder.
+Open a terminal window in the repository folder.

 Run the following command to install all dependencies: